STEM: Ben Buyer

 Mr. Porales provided documents to the Shield with an illegible signature under a simple sentence: “BRING BACK THE SEISMOGRAPH.”
 He did not leave any of his contact information, and the next two times I saw someone who looked like him, I was somehow immediately certain it was actually just a strange-looking tree.

-If the in STEM Center stands for “macra,” our school is obviously involved in an insidious plot to cause minor mispronunciations of a seldom-heard, perhaps even dead, language, and so bring a final, dreaded anarchy upon the face of the Earth.
+If the M in STEM Center stands for “macra,” our school is obviously involved in an insidious plot to cause minor mispronunciations of a seldom-heard, perhaps even dead, language, and so bring a final, dreaded anarchy upon the face of the Earth.
 Woe betide us.